-Note: When creating a new bucket, Arcserve UDP Agent (Windows) only uses the as-<hostname>- prefix and Arcserve UDP Agent (Windows) supports restoring from previous file copy destinations having arcserve-<hostname>- d2dfilecopy-<hostname>- prefixes.
+Note: When creating a new bucket, Arcserve UDP Agent (Windows) only uses the as-<hostname>- prefix and Arcserve UDP Agent (Windows) supports restoring from previous file copy destinations having arcserve- <hostname>- d2dfilecopy-<hostname>- or d2d-filecopy-<hostname>- prefixes.

 A bucket name should be unique, easily identifiable, and compliant with internet domain naming rules.
 No two buckets can have the same name.
 We recommend to have proper understanding about valid syntax for bucket names.